Apurba Jahangir

 Apurba Jahangir is a Bangladeshi journalist, writer, filmmaker, musician, and communication consultant.
-He serves as a deputy press secretary to the chief adviser Muhammad Yunus.
+He served as a deputy press secretary to the chief adviser Muhammad Yunus.
 He is the nephew of Nobel Laureate Muhammad Yunus.

 Early life and education

 Born in Dhaka, Apurba was raised in a media-rich environment.
 Jahangir was born to a renowned journalist and media personality, Muhammad Jahangir, who was executive director of the Centre for Development Communication and younger brother of Muhammad Yunus.
 Apurba completed a degree in media and communication from the University of Liberal Arts Bangladesh (ULAB).

 Career

 He was the managing director of THE IDEA COMPANY, a creative agency formerly known as 360 ONE.
 After the fall of the Sheikh Hasina-led Awami League government, Jahangir was appointed deputy press secretary to the chief adviser Muhammad Yunus of the Interim government along with journalist Mohammad Abul Kalam Azad Majumder.
 He was appointed under Press Secretary Shafiqul Alam.
 Mohammad A Arafat, former minister of state for information and broadcasting of the Awami League government, criticized the decision to appoint Jahangir and compared it the appointment of other Yunus alleged loyalists to the government such as Nurjahan Begum and Lamiya Morshed.